FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 module.exports = router;
 ```

-First, the POST request to `/introspect`: this endpoint requires our Client Id and, of course, the `access_token` we want to more information on.
-Just like the token endpoint, this endpoint access form encoded data, so we are using the `form` option.
+First, the POST request to `/introspect`: this endpoint requires our Client Id and, of course, the `access_token`.
+Just like the token endpoint, this endpoint accesses form encoded data, so we are using the `form` option.

 In the callback from that request, we’ll parse the body into usable JSON and check that active value.
 If it’s good, we’ll go ahead and make the `/api/user/registration/` request, which requires a User Id (“subscriber” or sub in OAuth jargon) and our Application Id—we need both, because one user can have different data in each FusionAuth application.